Shopping with SNAP

 Apr 24, 2025

-Understanding what can and cannot be bought with SNAP, previously known as Food Stamps, helps recipients spend their benefits wisely.
-Many wonder if sushi qualifies as an approved purchase.
+Understanding what can and cannot be bought with the Supplemental Nutrition Assistance Program (SNAP) helps recipients spend their benefits wisely.
+A common question is whether sushi qualifies as an approved purchase.

-Yes, you can buy sushi with Food Stamps or SNAP.
+Yes, you can buy sushi with EBT or Food Stamps.

 Besides sushi, you might be surprised to know that SNAP benefits cover many of these items: